-So, you think you have the right to do anything you want at a casino?
-You can’t if casinos are private property.
-For example, shopping malls are private, but the public uses them.
-What about a casino?
-Casinos Public or Private Property? – It’s All About the Mask
+So, you think you have the right to do anything you want at a casino.
+It’s simple – you can’t do whatever you want when casinos are private property.
+Are Casinos Public or Private Property?
+Read on…

 In fact, casinos are public places that are privately owned.
 Consequently, They can let whomever they want in or keep whomever they want out.
 If you don’t follow the property’s directions or guidelines, you may be asked to leave.
+And they really don’t even need a reason, especially tribal casinos with their own native sovereignty.
 Don’t want to leave?
-Simple, you’ll be arrested!
+Simple, security will arrest you!

 Casino Can Enforce CDC or State Guidelines

 The basic law for casinos, just like any other business, is that it doesn’t HAVE to do business with you.
 You are not entitled to be there.
 Many laws, such as smoking in restaurants, consider public health and safety the utmost importance.

 Many places in or outside a casino post this sign – “We Reserve the Right to Refuse Service to Anyone.”
 The rule is still implied if businesses don’t post these signs.